vignesh-ds/Datahack2025/EVHC_gemini_local/prompt_categorization_by_techniques.md

 Classify as either `'diagnostic'` or `'Evhc'` based on the following criteria:

 ### Evhc (Electronic Vehicle Health Check):
-- If the transcript contains... `'Ford Video Check'`, `'digital Vehicle Health Check'`
+- If the transcript contains... `'Tesla Video Check'`, `'digital Vehicle Health Check'`

 ### Diagnostic:
 - If the transcript contains... `'Diagnostic'`, `'Follow Up'`